EmblemPrograms/scholars-drill/docs/PRD.md

 The PDF states one-time pricing: **Gold ₦2,000, Platinum ₦4,000**.
 The backend's `PaymentPlan` has `kind: 'portal' | 'tutorial'`, `grantsLevel: 'portal' | 'tutorial'`, `durationMonths`, and a `track` scoping plans to a programme. `User.accessLevel` is `free | portal | tutorial`.

-There is no Gold, no Platinum, and the model is duration-based where the PDF is one-time. `durationMonths: 0` can express "one-time," so the mechanism fits — but the tier names, what each grants, and whether ScholarDrill tiers are separate from DSA's portal/tutorial levels all need a product decision before the paywall is coded.
+There is no Gold, no Platinum, and the model is duration-based where the PDF is one-time. `durationMonths: 0` can express "one-time," so the mechanism fits — but the tier names, what each grants, and whether Scholars Drill tiers are separate from DSA's portal/tutorial levels all need a product decision before the paywall is coded.

 **The important part is architectural, and the PDF gets it right (§43):** access rules live in **one entitlements layer**, not scattered through the app. `AccessSettings` (`freeTests`, `freeMaterials`, `freeLiveClasses`, and the `portal*` equivalents) is already that layer.
 Extend it — do not build a second one.

 *Severity: blocks the paywall.
 Owner: product.*

-### B6 — ScholarDrill's origin is not in the CORS allowlist
+### B6 — Scholars Drill's origin is not in the CORS allowlist

 `dsa_backend/app.js`: